eshagalawatta95/Analyzer/README.md

 # Analyzer
-Analyzer v1.0 Back-door Detection Tool.
-Analyze and detect back-doors in .exe files.
+Analyzer v1.0 Backdoor Detection Tool.
+It will Analyze and Detect backdoors in .exe files.

 System Requirements,
 1. Windows 7 or higher